 2. Delayed Diagnosis

-If a reasonably skilled doctor would have diagnosed your condition when you visited the center, but the doctor failed to do so, and the delay caused a worsening of your symptoms or made it no longer feasible to treat due to the delay, it may be malpractice.
+If a reasonably skilled doctor would have diagnosed your condition when you visited the walk in clinic, but the doctor failed to do so, and the delay caused a worsening of your symptoms or even the development of a chronic condition, making it no longer feasible to treat due to the delay, it may be medical negligence or malpractice.